datagovsg/send/README.md

 To deploy this project locally for development purposes, follow the steps below.

-### Prerequisites
+### Prerequisite

-- The Vault frontend and backend must both be running before Vault Send is launched.
+The Vault frontend and backend must both be running before Vault Send is launched.

 ### Steps